Jlo6CTEP/openvpn_docker_client/README.md

 * Install OpenVPN / OpenVPN connect through `winget install --id OpenVPNTechnologies.OpenVPN`
   * If you don't have `winget` or do not how how to use it, you can also download OpenVPN from their official site.
 * Install [stunnel](https://www.stunnel.org/downloads.html), it is not on winget so you have to resort to inferior Windows-way of installing software. i.e. through GUI
+  * Accept all the defaults in GUI and in the command line if one pops up (just hit Enter a bunch of times)
 * Put your `ca.pem` and `stunnel.conf` to `C:/Program Files (x86)/stunnel/config/`
 * Since managing anything is a major clusterfuck if we are talking Windows, go ahead and launch a *separate* program called `stunnel GUI start` to make sure that everything is ok and stunnel in fact starts and works as intended
   * You can find this and other `stunnel` programs in the Start menu (Win key)